Department: Human Resources

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.

-Informal enquiries should be addressed to Jennifer Ogundipe, Head of HR Partnering Services & Policy at email@example.com.
+Informal enquiries should be addressed to Sophie Harris, Assistant Director of HR (Organisational Effectiveness) at Sophie.email@example.com.

-The closing date for applications is midnight on Sunday 13th January 2019.
-Interviews will be held on Friday 18th January.
+The closing date for applications is 21st July 2019.
+Interviews are expected to be held shortly thereafter.

 Valuing Diversity & Committed to Equality